 A repository interface or method of a repository interface may be annotated with an interceptor binding annotation.
-In the Jakarta EE environment, or in any other environment where:

-- 1. Jakarta Interceptors is available and integrated with Jakarta CDI, - 2. the repository implementation is instantiated by the CDI bean container, - 3. the interceptor binding type is declared @Inherited, then the interceptor binding annotation is inherited by the repository implementation, and the interceptors bound to the annotation are applied automatically by the implementation of Jakarta Interceptors.
+In the Jakarta EE environment-or in any other environment where Jakarta Interceptors [3] is available and integrated with Jakarta CDI-if the repository implementation is instantiated by the CDI bean container then the interceptor binding annotation is inherited by the repository implementation.
+That is, the interceptor binding annotation must be treated as if it were placed directly on the repository implementation bean.
+The interceptors bound to the annotation are applied automatically by the implementation of Jakarta Interceptors.